image-source-control/image-source-control/readme.txt

 * [feature] choose between different types of how to display sources in the frontend
 * [feature] hide sources on frontend, but still be able to manage them on the dashboard
 * [optimized] renamed settings page to "Image Sources"
+* [removed] hiding source list elements in the frontend is no longer possible
+* [fixed] show source list not only below posts, but every other post type

 Important: the source list is now made the default option for source output.
 Please check settings to change this.